 Since launching in 2019, the Improtech Soccer Academy at St Joseph’s has been a huge success.
 There are a combined total of 145 male and female football scholars involved in the programme.

-And Peter Mitchell, head of St Joseph’s acknowledges it is an exciting development: “This will be a great opportunity for talented young female players in South Tyneside,” he said.
+Upon the launch in 2019, Peter Mitchell, head of St Joseph’s said: “This will be a great opportunity for talented young female players in South Tyneside.

 “It finally starts giving them a way to develop their footballing excellence within school hours and the school system.